xixogo5105/uiptv/GUIDE.md

 ## 2. Installation
 Follow these steps to install UIPTV:

-1. **Download the software** from the official repository: [UIPTV GitHub](https://github.com/xixogo5105/uiptv).
+1. **Download the software** from the official repository: [UIPTV Releases](https://github.com/xixogo5105/uiptv/releases/latest).
-2. **Install Dependencies**: Ensure all required dependencies are installed by following the instructions in the developer's guide.
+2. **Install the Application**: Run the downloaded installer (`.msi`, `.deb`, `.dmg`, etc.) and follow the on-screen instructions.
+3. **Dependencies for Enhanced Features**:
+   - For the best video playback experience, install **VLC Media Player** and ensure it is accessible from your system's PATH.
+   - To play YouTube videos via RSS feeds, install **yt-dlp** and ensure it is accessible from your system's PATH.
-3. **Run UIPTV**: Start the application after installation.
+4. **Run UIPTV**: Start the application after installation.

 ---

 ## 3. Configuration

-The **Configuration** panel allows you to customize your experience with UIPTV.
+The **Configuration** tab allows you to customize your experience with UIPTV.
 Here's a breakdown of the settings:

-### Player Paths
+### Player Options
+UIPTV includes two built-in players and also supports external players.

+- **Embedded VLC Player**: The default and recommended player.
+It provides a full-featured experience but requires VLC to be installed on your system.
+- **Embedded Lite Player**: A lightweight player with limited features that is used as a fallback if VLC is not detected.
-You can specify up to three different media player paths for playing IPTV channels:

-- **Player 1**: Use the **Browse...** button to select the path for your primary media player.
+- **External Player Paths**: You can specify up to three different external media players (e.g., MPV, SMPlayer) for playing IPTV channels.
+Use the **Browse...** button to select the executable for each player.
-- **Player 2**: Select the path for your second media player.
-- **Player 3**: Configure a third media player if needed.

-On the left of each player's path field, you'll see **radio buttons**.
-These buttons allow you to select which player will be used by default when you **double-click a channel** to start playback.
-Only one player can be selected at a time.
+On the left of each player's path field are **radio buttons**.
+These allow you to select which player will be used by default when you **double-click a channel**.

 ### Filtering Options:
-- **Category Filter**: Enter a comma-separated list of categories.
-Channels from these categories will be excluded from the listing.
+- **Category Filter**: Enter a comma-separated list of categories to exclude from the channel listing.
-- **Channel Filter**: Enter a comma-separated list of specific channel names you want to exclude from the view.
+- **Channel Filter**: Enter a comma-separated list of specific channel names to exclude.

 ### Font Settings:
 - Customize the **font family**, **size**, and **weight** to adjust the look of the UI.

 ### Additional Options:
 - **Use Dark Theme**: Toggle dark mode for better visibility in low-light environments.
-- **Pause Filtering**: Temporarily stop applying the filters you’ve set.
+- **Pause Filtering**: Temporarily stop applying the category and channel filters.
 - **Pause Caching**: Pause the caching of streamed content.
-- **Clear Cache**: Manually clear cached data.
+- **Clear Cache**: Manually clear all cached data to refresh content and resolve potential issues.

 Once you’ve configured these options, click **Save** to apply your changes.